Petaluma Gap AVA

-Petaluma Gap is an American Viticultural Area (AVA) established on January 8, 2018 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury.
+Petaluma Gap is an American Viticultural Area (AVA) located in southwestern Sonoma County, California encompassing the Petaluma Gap landform.
+It was established as the nation's 240^{th}, the state's 148^{th} and the county's nineteenth appellation on December 7, 2017 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick L. Shabram, on behalf of the Petaluma Gap Winegrowers Alliance (PGWA), proposing the viticultural area named "Petaluma Gap."

-The area spans 202476 acres stretching through an 30 mi inland valley from the Pacific coast at Bodega Bay southeast to Highway 37 at Sears Point on San Pablo Bay straddling the border of northern Marin and southern Sonoma counties.
-The AVA lies entirely within the North Coast AVA and partially in the Sonoma Coast AVA with eighty commercially-producing vineyards cultivating 4000 acres and nine bonded wineries.
+The appellation spans 202476 acres stretching through an 30 mi inland valley from the Pacific coast at Bodega Bay southeast to Highway 37 at Sears Point on San Pablo Bay straddling the border of northern Marin and southern Sonoma counties.

 The wind gap in its coastal mountain range funnels cooling breezes and fog east from the Pacific Ocean through the city of Petaluma to San Pablo Bay.
-A persistent afternoon breeze causes lower grape yields and longer hang time contributes to the AVA vintages' unique flavors and fruit characteristics which defines their character and distinction.
+A persistent afternoon breeze causes lower grape yields and longer hang time contributes to the AVA vintages' unique flavors and fruit characteristics which defines their character and distinction At the outset, the appellation contained eighty commercially-producing vineyards cultivating 4000 acres and sourcing nine bonded wineries.
+Around 75 percent of plantings are Pinot Noir, with Chardonnay at 13 percent, and Syrah 12 percent.